Copper Mountain, Wyoming, USA

 Multiple Deposit Types

-- Associated sedimentary mineralization (e.g. Arrowhead).
+- But there is associated sedimentary mineralization (e.g. Arrowhead).

-- Possibility of deeper thrust/unconformity-related mineralization (e.g. Railroad).
+mineralization (e.g. Railroad).

 Historical Drilling